-- The TNA and NA roles are part of the ARRS and therefore a PCN can claim reimbursement for their salaries plus on costs up to a maximum reimbursable amount £29,649 (national rate) in each year. - An NA being trained to develop as a RNDA can also receive ARRS funding to cover training costs (academic and placement time)
+- The SNA role is part of the ARRS.
+A PCN can claim reimbursement for their salaries plus on-costs up to a maximum reimbursable amount £29,649 (national rate) in each year. - PCNs can also claim for registered nursing associate whilst on training to become a registered nurse, via the top-up apprenticeship pathway.